qim-center/qim3d/docs/index.md

 ```

 ### Visualize data
-You can easily check slices from your volume using `slice_viz`
+You can easily check slices from your volume using `slices`

 ```python
 import qim3d